 - Follow safe driving practices at all times. - Comply with the maximum 5 m.p.h. speed limit - Yield right-of-way to pedestrians - Park in designated areas in the Student Parking Lot only - Leave the parking lot promptly (not loiter) - Respect the property and rights of others - Complete parking application and purchase sticker through AVP office and treasurer. - Display parking permit when parked on campus.
 Only students with valid parking permits may park in the school lot.
 The number of permits sold are based on space available.
-Juniors and seniors have priority, no sophomore applications will be considered until 4th quarter.
+Juniors and seniors have priority.